sunnysidesounds/python_web_server/README.md

-## Simple Web Server built with Python?
+## Simple Web Server built with Python

 A very simple web server built in about 25 lines of code.